cheshire3/archiveshub/docs/source/build.rst

-Building the Archives Hub Database
+Build the Archives Hub Database(s)
 ==================================

 Managing the Archives Hub EAD database is carried out using Python scripts